neofloat/RepData_PeerAssessment1/PA1_template.md

 ## [1] 37.38
 ```

+**Solution:**
+  The mean  total number of steps taken per day is 37.3826.
-**Solution:** The mean and median total number of steps taken per day are 37.3826 and 37.3785, respectively.
+  The median total number of steps taken per day is 37.3785.